Broaden Your Horizons

-The idea of studying abroad can seem like a fabulous opportunity, but there are also plenty of potential downsides: practical, financial, and psychological.
+The idea of studying abroad can seem like a fabulous opportunity, but there are also plenty of potential challenges: practical, financial, and psychological.

 As a British person who has experienced other European countries and now lives in the USA, I can certainly testify that living away from your home country can be difficult at times.

-Here are the main advantages and disadvantages of studying abroad.
+Below are five advantages and four disadvantages of studying abroad.

 - Life’s an adventure.
-Living abroad can be great fun and it broadens your perspective on life—there are new friends to make, new experiences to have, plus you’ll always have lots of stories to tell to the folks back home.
+Living abroad can be great fun, and it broadens your perspective on life—there are new friends to make, new experiences to have, and you’ll always have lots of stories to tell folks back home.

-- You can learn another language and immersing yourself in a place where they speak another tongue is the only good way to become fluent.
-Even if you are not studying that particular language on your study course, it may well come in useful later when you are seeking employment, or in your personal life.
+- You can learn another language, and immersing yourself in a place where they speak another tongue is the only good way to become fluent.
+Even if you are not studying that particular language in your study course, it may be useful later when you seek employment or in your personal life.

 - You can explore another culture.
 They say that travel broadens the mind and finding out about other cultures can be fascinating.
 It can also give you insights and perspective on your home culture.